Populating Your Product Catalogue - the Core of PIM + CMS

 In the main Catalogue panel, you can create new items or edit existing ones.
 All items will be based upon the shapes that you’ve previously defined.
 If you haven’t done that step, go back and make sure you have all the shapes you need first.

 You can create a product, document, or folder by clicking the Create + button in the bottom left, or by clicking the Product, Document, or Folder buttons in the middle of the screen.
-You can also bring up the command palette with CTRL+K or ⌘+K and type “Create item,” then select the desired item type.
+You can also bring up the command palette with [CTRL or ⌘] + K and type or select "Create item," then select the desired item type.

 Read more about the specifics for these processes here: